 Playa El Cuco would be more popular if it were centrally located and had more infrastructure.
 Because of its underdevelopment and difficulty getting to it, this beach is popular mainly with locals; however, it is not uncommon to see foreigners visiting.

-Playa El Cuco has everything a top-notch beach should have, a vast soft sandy shore, smooth waves, a relaxing atmosphere, and more.
+El Cuco Beach has everything a top-notch beach should have, such as a soft sandy shore, smooth waves, a relaxing atmosphere, and more.
 Also, Las Flores and Punta Mango, two top surf spots in El Salvador, are near El Cuco.

 3. El Tunco Beach

 El Tunco beach is a surfers paradise and a popular destination for backpackers and travelers on a budget.
 This incredible beach is one of the top surf spots in El Salvador and a big part of the Salvadoran Surf City project.

 In addition to being a superb surfing spot, this beach is also famous for its exceptional sunsets and wild weekend parties.

 If you are looking for a beach to relax and enjoy, this beach is not the one for you.
 However, if surfing and hanging out with backpackers is your thing, then El Tunco might not be the place for you.